 Summary: IEA annotation based on InterPro domain match (IPR003090 Alpha-crystallin_N) and UniProt keyword (KW-0273 Eye lens protein). cryabb is expressed in the lens and contributes to lens transparency (PMID:38705506), though its primary role is in broad tissue protection rather than lens structure.

 Reason: cryabb does contribute to lens transparency (PMID:38705506), but unlike cryaba, it retained the broad expression and protective function of mammalian CRYAB (PMID:16420472).
 The structural lens role is secondary to its widespread chaperone function.
+Falcon deep research reinforces that cryabb is best annotated as an intracellular stress-response chaperone rather than a structural refractive crystallin, with its early lens contribution being limited and context-dependent.
 Retained as non-core.

 |